wisdom1456/neat-starter/src/posts/practiceareas/landlord-tenant-issues.md

 ---

 Florida law requires very specific timelines and procedures that a landlord or property manager must comply with in attempting to evict a tenant and in order to avoid a dismissal of their case.
 Likewise, a tenant must also abide by certain timelines in order to prevent a default and grant of an eviction against them.
-The eviction attorneys at Bernhardt Law are here to help guide you every step of the way.
+The eviction attorneys at Bernhardt Riley are here to help guide you every step of the way.
 Additional landlord/tenant issues we handle include the following:

 * Failure to Pay Rent
 * Ejections & Unlawful Detainers